Òscar Cadiach: Life

 Besides he also traveled to America and Africa.
 He also worked as a photographer and took part in several documentary productions.
 In the documentary Al Filo de lo Imposible he took the role of George Mallory.
-For the Catalan TV program El Cim at TV3 he led six rather inexperienced young mountain climbers to the summit of Aconcagua in 2003.
+For the Catalan TV program El Cim at TV3 he led six rather inexperienced young climbers to the summit of Aconcagua in 2003.

 Climbing of eight-thousanders

 Cadiach has climbed the eight-thousanders in the following order: